sewmo/sewmo/readme.md

 # Hello, I'm Sewmo ✌️
 ## About:
 Teenager from Romania with interest in low level programming, networking, and Linux.
 I refrain from utilizing LLMs in my projects.
 I only use it as a documentation tool.
-Everything you see is written by yours truly.
+Everything you see in my projects is written by yours truly, including the README markdowns.
 You can find out more about me here:
 ### [My Website](https://sewmo.github.io)
 ## Languages & Frameworks Utilized: